-Please refer to the separate PIHP Member Handbook for more information and work with your Care Coordinator to get services provided through the PIHP.
+If you are receiving services through the PIHP, please refer to the separate PIHP Member Handbook for more information and work with your Care Coordinator to get services provided through the PIHP.

 F. Benefits not covered by Molina Dual Options, Medicare, or Michigan Medicaid